 Specific conditions which can be associated with back pain in children

-Scoliosis is an abnormal curvature of the spine with rotation of the vertebrae.
+Scoliosis (Homeopathy for Scoliosis) is an abnormal curvature of the spine with rotation of the vertebrae.
 This curvature often results in one shoulder appearing higher than the other or the hips appearing uneven.
 Since the curvature occurs with growth.
 Once detected, it should be carefully evaluated and followed.
 Scoliosis is usually painless and detected only on examination.
 Pain suggests that the scoliosis has been present for a prolonged period with secondary mechanical problems.

 Spondylolisthesis – is the slippage of one vertebra over another.
 Most often this occurs at the junction of the lumber and sacral spine.
 Some cases may be due to a congenital weakness, while other cases may be due to poor healing after an injury.
 Spondylolisthesis results when this weakness allows one bone segment to slide forward over another.

 Although mild degrees of spondylolisthesis may be asymptomatic, more severe involvement characteristically leads to low back pain that may radiate down the back of the thigh.

 Kyphosis – some children have kyphosis, excessive curvature of the spine in which the spine is bent forward.
 If you look at the child from the side, you will see that the upper part of the back angles forward.
 This abnormal forward curvature may be the result of abnormalities in the bone resulting from fractures or infection.
 In severe cases the child may appear to have a hunchback.